Argentine stocks up for eighth consecutive session

 "Volume bounced back up, and the service sector was assailed by buyers, specifically energy shares," said Leopoldo Olivario, a trader at Bacque brokerage.

 The session's winners were led by two energy companies, which rose on expectations for higher prices for electrical power.
-Edenor EDN.BA rose 2.82 percent to 3.28 pesos per share, and Pampa Holding (PAM.BA: Cotización) climbed 1.66 percent to 2.45 pesos.
+Edenor (EDN.BA) rose 2.82 percent to 3.28 pesos per share, and Pampa Holding (PAM.BA) climbed 1.66 percent to 2.45 pesos.

 The market also got a boost from Wall Street stocks, which rallied after the U.S. government lifted investment caps on the two largest mortgage finance companies.
 The move could unleash billions more dollars to stabilize the housing market and fend off a possible U.S. recession.
 The U.S. rally later fizzled.